trigger-segfault/trigger-segfault.github.io/_posts/2019-01-03-end-of-year-wrapup-2018-part-1.md

 <img class="center-image" src="/blog/assets/img/terraria-localization-packer.png" alt="Terraria Localization Packer Window">

 This was a small little tool I decided to create after Terraria Rupee Replacer thanks to my experience in delving into the localization files for replacing all mentions of coins with Rupees.
-It

 ### [Terra Launcher (Sep 24th)](https://forums.terraria.org/index.php?threads/terra-launcher-a-hub-terraria-games-servers-tools-with-save-folder-modification.62315/)